-All device inventory gathered through the FlexNet inventory agent is identified by the computer name and domain name of the device.
-Normally this is enough to uniquely identify machines, but there are scenarios where these keys can become non-unique.
+In the scenario where the computer name and domain name of the device are used to identify the device inventory, this is normally enough to uniquely identify machines, but there are scenarios where these keys can become non-unique.
 For example:

-- You have a disaster recovery or failover environment within your enterprise which hosts machines with the same computer and domain names as are used in your production environment. - You have virtual machines or public cloud computer instances (for example, AWS EC2 instances) which are spun up on demand from a master image.
+• You have a disaster recovery or failover environment within your enterprise which hosts machines with the same computer and domain names as are used in your production environment.

+You have virtual machines or public cloud computer instances (for example, AWS EC2 instances) which are spun up on demand from a master image.
 These machines only exist for a limited time to perform some compute-intensive task, and so do not normally require distinct computer names.
 Therefore each instance automatically adopts its computer name from the default base image: that is, each instance adopts the same computer name.
 Since they commonly also report the same domain name, the records appear as duplicates.